A pseudo-inverse of a line graph: Introducing a pseudo-inverse of a line graph

 \subsection{Spectral radius bounds between $G$ and $H$ spaces}

 The spectral radius of a square matrix $B$, denoted by $\lambda(B)$ is its maximum absolute eigenvalue.
 For a graph $G$ its spectral radius is the largest eigenvalue of its adjacency matrix $A(G)$.
+The spectral radius is a global property of the graph and changes to the spectral radius tells us how graph modifications affect its overall connectivity; for example, the effect on diffusion of information and infection.
 We use the spectral radius as our graph norm, which we denote by $\lVert G \rVert$ and sometimes by $\lambda(A(G))$.
 Noting that if $G$ has $n$ vertices and $m$ edges, then $H$ has $m$ vertices, we denote the spectral radii of $G$ and $H$ by $\lVert G \rVert_n$ and $\lVert H \rVert_m$ to distinguish that the graphs are in different spaces.
-When spectral radius bounds do not specifically consider either $G$ or $H$ spaces we denote $\lVert \cdot \rVert $ without a subscript.
+In more general settings we denote $\lVert \cdot \rVert $ without a subscript.

 We explore the relationship of the line graph $H$, its inverse line graph $L^{-1}(H)$ and pseudo-inverse of $L^{\dagger}(\widetilde{H})$ in terms of the spectral radius when $\widetilde{H} = H + e$.
 Borrowing the definition of bounded linear operators, we show that $L^{-1}$ and $L^{\dagger}$ are bounded without claiming they are linear.